remarkjs/remark-math/packages/remark-math/readme.md

 Get’s useful when combined with [`rehype-katex`][rehype-katex] or [`remark-html-katex`][remark-html-katex].

-You can also support only inline, or online block math by importing them
+You can also support only inline, or online block math, by importing them
 directly:

 ```js